More about: 24 Best Things To Do in Rome

 14. Grab an aperitivo in Trastevere

-A city is also its neighbourhoods and without a doubt, Trastevere is one of the most charming neighbourhoods in Rome (for me it's the best, but they say there's no accounting for taste...).
+A city is also its neighbourhoods and without a doubt, Trastevere is one of the most charming neighbourhoods in Rome (for me it's the best, but there's no accounting for taste...).

 Stroll through its cobbled streets adorned with ivy, visit its quirky gift shops, dine in one of its restaurants, sit down for an ice cream in its squares and discover some of the best places to have an aperitif in Rome.